mcintirOpti/OptiCal-readme/README.md

   ![calibration3](assets/screenshots/calibration_3.PNG)

   Once the specified number of datapoints have been collected for the current concentration, the user will see OptiCal bring up this window.
 If the user is satisfied with the results of the current concentration, click the green Accept button to continue the calibration.
-If the user is unsatisfied with the recorded standard deviations, or any problems occurred during this concentration, Click the yellow Reject and rerun button to attempt collecting data again (the next time the user clicks the Start Concentration button, OptiCal will begin collceting data for this same oxygen concentration again) or click the red Reject and skip button to continue the calibration without attempting the same concentration (the next time the user clicks the Start Concentration button, OptiCal will begin collceting data for the next oxygen concentration in the queue).
+If the user is unsatisfied with the recorded standard deviations, or any problems occurred during this concentration, Click the yellow Reject and rerun button to attempt collecting data again (the next time the user clicks the Start Concentration button, OptiCal will begin collecting data for this same oxygen concentration again) or click the red Reject and skip button to continue the calibration without attempting the same concentration (the next time the user clicks the Start Concentration button, OptiCal will begin collecting data for the next oxygen concentration in the queue).

   ![calibration4](assets/screenshots/calibration_4.PNG)